-- (i) The extent to which the design uses multiple roof lines, gables, dormers and similar elements to break up large roof sections. - (ii) The extent to which the design uses multiple types, styles, and colors of siding and brick veneer to add visual appeal to the building elevations. - (iii) The level of detail that is achieved through the use of porches, railings, and other exterior features. - (iv) The degree to which building exteriors are designed for very low maintenance and extended useful life.
+- (i) The extent to which the design uses multiple roof lines, gables, dormers and similar elements to break up large roof sections. - (ii) The extent to which the design uses multiple types, styles, and colors of siding and brick veneer to add visual appeal to the building elevations. - (iii) The level of detail that is achieved through the use of porches, railings, and other exterior features. - (iv) Use of brick veneer or masonry products on building exteriors.